-Sometimes referred to as the walls of the spinal canal, the lamina is a flat, short, and strong bony structure attached to each of our spine’s vertebra.
+Sometimes referred to as the walls of the spinal canal, a lamina is a flat, short and strong bony structure attached to each of our spine’s vertebra.
 The vertebrae (which are the circular bones that surround and protect the spinal cord) have an anterior (front) part and a posterior (back) part.
-The anterior part has struts which support the lamina.
-The lamina creates an arch that forms a canal through which the spinal cord and nerves pass through.
+The anterior part has struts that support the lamina.
+The lamina creates an arch that forms a canal through which the spinal cord and nerves pass.
 This arch also contains short pieces of bone, or pedicles, that connect to the spinous process.

 One common open-back surgery used to treat spinal stenosis is a laminoplasty, during which surgeons cut into both sides of the lamina to create a doorway that opens up space in the spinal canal.
-This type of surgery is extremely invasive, a long hospital stay and months of painful recovery.
+This type of surgery is extremely invasive and includes a long hospital stay and a lengthy, painful recovery period.

-Laser Spine Institute offers several gentle, outpatient procedures that free trapped nerves from impingement – but our procedures do not involve hospitalization, a long recovery time or the other risks of open-back surgery.
-With our minimally invasive approach, our patients are up and walking after the day of laser surgery, ready to rediscover a life without pain.
-Contact us today for a free MRI or CT scan review, and to receive more information about our institute.
+Laser Spine Institute offers several outpatient, minimally invasive procedures that free trapped nerves from impingement – but our procedures do not involve hospitalization, a long recovery time or the other risks of open back surgery.
+With our minimally invasive approach, our patients are able to find relief from neck and back pain.
+Contact us today for a free review of your MRI or CT scan, and to receive more information about our facility.